You cannot copy content of this website, your IP is being recorded

 What is a Herniated Disk?

 The vertebrae that form the spine in the back are cushioned by discs.
-These discs are round, and small with a tough, outer later that surround the nucleus.
+These discs are round, and small with a tough, outer layer that surrounds the nucleus.
 Located in the back between each vertebra in the spinal column, the discs act as shock absorbers for the spinal bones.

 However, the discs degenerate naturally as one ages, and the ligaments that hold the discs in place start to become weak.
 As this degeneration continues, a relatively minor strain or twisting movement can cause a disc to rupture.